blagoySimandov/simandoff-blog/content/posts/team-productivity.md

 The second scenario is the one we need to be wary of.

-If a codebase is good enough so that merging it will positively impact the codebase, we should have no reason to block it.
+If a PR is good enough so that merging it will positively impact the codebase, we should have no reason to block it.

 If you have some considerations around the implementation that can better clean up the code or even refactor certain parts, create a ticket.